makspll/bevy_mod_scripting/readme.md

 ## Why Use Scripts?

 - Re-load your game logic without re-compiling the entire crate
-- If your game logic is encapsulated with scripts it becomes easilly moddable
+- If your game logic is encapsulated with scripts it becomes easily moddable
 - Allows writing game logic/UI in a smaller language, making development more accessible to non-coders on your team

 ## Features